 - It’s fine to stay on Tolvaptan if you are well.
 Stop it if you’re poorly.

 - Patients on Tolvaptan must still have monitoring blood tests regularly, and the drug has to be issued from hospital.
-We’re looking into the safest and simplest ways to do this while minimising visits, and expect to be in touch with everyone who has hospital appointments coming up.
+We’re now able to post it to you.

-- Temporarily we are not starting any new patients on Tolvaptan, as that involves several additional hospital visits and more frequent blood tests.
+- We are starting new patients on Tolvaptan.
+That involves several additional hospital visits and more frequent blood tests.

 - If you have been given contact details for a particular department, or dialysis unit, use those.

 - PatientView Messages – the messaging system inside PatientView is good for reasonably quick replies from someone who knows you.
 But not suitable for urgent messages.
 Re-send to another recipient if you don’t get an answer.